relativitydev/file-migration-cli/README.md

     ```
     Relativity.Migration.Console.exe /command:migrate /url:"https://hostname.mycompany.corp" /username:<"Value"> /password:<"Value"> /workspaces:"1171671;1171672;1171673"
     ```
 * **Interactive login** - You can use interactive login when a Relativity login is required for the migrate command.
-For example, use interactive login for a migrating data to an environment, where you haven't been assigned an Okta provider for authentication.
+For example, use interactive login for a migrating data to an environment, when a password provider has been assigned.
 The following command displays the Relativity login dialog where you can enter your credentials:

      Interactive login has the following general command format: